I. INTRODUCTION

 B. The Safety Committee shall consist of the following members:

-2. a Safety Officer appointed by the Superintendent who will function as a nonvoting advisor;
+- a Safety Officer appointed by the Superintendent or if no appointee, the Facilities Manager who will function as a nonvoting advisor;

-3. a Claims Manager appointed by the Superintendent who will function as a nonvoting member; and
+- a Claims Manager/Human Resources will function as a nonvoting member; and

 C. The Safety Committee will agree on the date, hour, and location of the meetings.

-A. Supervisors shall conduct a thorough investigation of all job-related accidents and injuries as required by the Washington Administrative Codes.
-An accident report form shall be submitted to the Claims Manager within 24 hours.
+- Supervisors, the Safety Committee, and/or the Emergency Task Force shall conduct a thorough investigation of all job-related accidents and injuries as required by the Washington Administrative Codes.
+An accident report form shall be submitted to the Claims Manager within 24 hours or as soon as it is safe to do so.

 Washington Administrative Code requires all employees be afforded quick and effective first aid attention in the event an injury occurs on the job.
 Managers and supervisors will assure the presence of personnel trained in first aid procedures in accordance with WAC 296-24-060.